How to Stop Window Condensation

 Many modern double-glazed window units feature trickle vents.
 These vents are located at the top of the window as part of the frame and allow air from outside to enter your home at a low rate.
 They represent a form of background ventilation that works on the passive ventilation principle.

-Trickle vents won’t completely solve the issue but will help with ventilation and in turn help reduce window condensation.
-It’s important to note that trickle vents cannot be retrofitted so if your doubled-glazed windows don’t feature them then you’d need to get new ones installed.
+Trickle vents won’t completely solve the issue, but they will help with ventilation and reduce condensation.
+It’s important to note that trickle vents cannot be retrofitted, so if your double-glazed windows don’t feature them, you’d need to get new ones installed.
 You’ll also need to consider other forms of ventilation to work alongside them.

 Dehumidifiers for window condensation

 You should now have a good idea of the best ventilation methods to stop window condensation.
-You can continue to browse our full range of condensation control products.
+Browse our full range of condensation control products to find the right solution for your home.
 The NHS also has a page on preventing condensation and mould.